kalidor/blablacar/README.md

+# Blablacar
 Since there is no public API for intreract with your account on Blablacar, I did something to do so.

-Here is what it works:
+Here are the functionalities it offers:
 + List planned trip with passengers (tel, note, age, etc.)
 + Respond to a public question
 + Enter trip validation code